commschamp/commschamp.github.io/_posts/2019-09-18-comms-release-v2.1.md

 ---
 date: 2019-09-18
-title: v2.1 of COMMS Library is released.
+title: v2.1 of COMMS Library is released
 categories:
   - news
 ---